ArnaudBuchholz/gpf-js/doc/tutorials/CODESTYLE.md

     /*jshint +W040*/
 ```

+## ESLint validations

+The project comes with an [.eslsintrc file](http://eslint.org/docs/user-guide/configuring).

+It overlaps JSHint validation and has more checks.

 ## Code coverage

 Turning off istanbul is allowed provided a comment explains why the code is skipped.

-The only excpetion is the following (use of hasOwnProperty):
+The only exception is the following (use of hasOwnProperty):

 ```javascript
 _gpfAsserts = function (messages) {